BaseMax/TravelPlannerGraphQLTS/README.md

 - `getTripActivitiesByDate`: Get activities of a trip for a specific date or date range.
 - `getTripsByDateRange`: Get trips that fall within a specified date range.
 - `getUserStats`: Get statistics related to the user's trips, such as the number of trips, activities, etc.
+- `getTripsByDestination`: Get all trips with a specific destination.
+- `getTripsByDate`: Get all trips that occur on a particular date.
+- `getTripsByCollaborator`: Get all trips where a specific user is a collaborator.
+- `getTripsByTag`: Get all trips that are associated with a specific tag (e.g., "Adventure," "Beach Vacation," "Hiking").
+- `getActivitiesByDate`: Get all activities across all trips for a specific date.
+- `getUpcomingTrips`: Get all trips that are scheduled for the future.

 ### Mutations: